rdkcentral/rdkv-halif-test-tvsettings/docs/pages/tv-settings_High_Level_Test_Spec.md

 - Control plane checks the functionality by analyzer and the different  streams to test the local dimming level, brightness levels, contrast levels, Sharpness levels and Saturation levels.

-## Color Temperature - Aspect Ratio - Low Latency State - Dynamic Contrast and Dynamic Gamma
+## ColorTemperature AspectRatio LowLatencyState DynamicContrast and DynamicGamma

 |Description|HAL APIs|L2|L3|Control Plane requirements|
 |-----------|--------|--|--|--------------------------|